Po Leung Kuk Ngan Po Ling College: Others

-Students can make live broadcasts at the Campus TV Station, thereby developing their creativity, multimedia techniques and presentation skills.
+Students can make live broadcasts at the Campus TV Station.
 The school produces both English and Putonghua programmes.
-The conference room provides a venue for holding important meetings and receiving guests from the education circle and the community.
-This is also where the full-day programmes of the school's internal Model United Nations take place.
-Exchange Room is the school's Exchange Programme Centre which is the headquarter for multi-lateral cultural exchange activities.
-It is specially designed for exhibitions and receiving administrators, teachers and students from the school's overseas sister schools.
-Multipurpose Rooms are equipped with all necessary IT equipment to serve as a meeting hub allowing students, teachers, parents and educators to have professional exchanges.
-They also can be used for interview and meeting room for student leaders, teachers, parents and new students and small group teaching sessions and parents meetings.
-Furthermore, they can be used for counselling and personal growth workshops for small groups and individuals, as well as serving as a cosy space for student support work as well as a gathering place for Parent-Teacher Association (PTA).
-Teachers as well as social workers will arrange individual or small group consultation with students.
+The conference room is also where the full-day programmes of the school's internal Model United Nations take place.

+Exchange Room is the school's Exchange Programme Centre, which is the headquarters for multi-lateral cultural exchange activities.
+It is specially designed for exhibitions and receiving administrators, teachers, and students from the school's overseas sister schools.

+Multipurpose Rooms are equipped to serve as a meeting hub.

+Furthermore, the rooms can be used for counselling and personal growth workshops for small groups and individuals, as well as serving as a cosy space for student support work as well as a gathering place for Parent-Teacher Association (PTA).
+Teachers, as well as social workers, will arrange individual or small group consultations with students.
 PTA committee and volunteers may have causal gatherings and meetings.

-With comfortable seating accommodating around 90 students, the Lecture Theatre is where forums and debating competitions are held.
-The Mini Hall is a perfect venue for seminars, talks and mini-concerts.
-Besides the school's main hall, the New Era Hall is another important venue for large-scale activities from guest talks to assemblies.
-This is where students congregate to explore, experience and learn in a wider scale.
-The Orchestra Room is a perfect venue for playing Chinese and Western music.
-Various music teams can practise and develop their music talents while school teams can well prepare for performances and external competitions.
-At their student hostels, boarding facilities include a common area, a laundry room and a pantry, etc. Boarders can enjoy comfortable and quality accommodation with splendid sea views.
-Wardens are recruited on both floors to take care of students' everyday life and studies.
+With seating accommodating around 90 students, the Lecture Theatre is where forums and debating competitions are held.

+At the student hostels, boarding facilities are available.